marizal-akib/marizal-akib/README.md

 # Hi there! 👋 I'm Sayed Mariz Al Akib

-I specialize in front-end development using technologies like React.js and Tailwind CSS to create modern, responsive, and visually appealing interfaces.
-Eager to explore backend technologies, I'm diving into Node.js, Express.js, and MongoDB for robust server-side applications.
+I'm deeply passionate about evolving into a versatile full-stack developer.
+I thrive on the challenge of owning problems from start to finish and am always eager to acquire new skills and knowledge to deliver top-notch solutions.
+I'm particularly intrigued by the possibilities offered by A.I.
+API platforms and am keen on exploring their diverse use cases for developers.

 ## Connect with me ☕ :